-So while improving crop productivity and drought resistance to satisfy future food demand might seem logical at first, the long-term sustainability of this type of food processing remains controversial — much like the concept of Green revolution itself.
+So while improving crop productivity and drought resistance to satisfy future food demand might only seem logical at first, the long-term sustainability of this type of food processing remains controversial — much like the concept of Green revolution itself.

 On the climate front, Gates has been sounding the alarm that climate change could turn out to be much worse than we imagined.
 Because of that, he has been advocating for a zero-emission economy through a wide range of means.

 Predictably, Gates has concentrated his effort in R&D and innovation through a series of investments.
-This includes Breakthrough Energy, a venture fund specialized in innovative energy solutions, and TerraPower, a nuclear reactor design company.
+This includes Breakthrough Energy, a venture fund specializing in innovative energy solutions, and TerraPower, a nuclear reactor design company.

 As ambitious as those sound, these initiatives are not without controversies, with some even dubbing them as "projects that are unproven, high-risk and require lucrative subsidies from the government."
-After all, people do realize that there's a difference between carbon-neutral and environmentally friendly.
+After all, people do realize that there's a difference between being carbon-neutral and being environmentally friendly.

 All in all, the educational impact of these initiatives has been mixed, due to a general lack of consensus on these matters, though they do share a common bias towards technology and individual metrics (e.g., test grade, graduation rate).

 As seen earlier, one approach advocated by Gates is to strategically invest in market-based innovations.
-While this approach ensures the economical viability of the technology, their untested nature also makes their holistic impact hard to assess.
+While this approach ensures the economical viability of the targeted technology, their untested nature also makes their holistic impact hard to assess.

-In that sense, it is almost as if we are back to monopoly, not only in terms of dominating global leadership, but also in terms of imposing "civilized solutions" to other countries.
+In that sense, it is almost as if we are back to monopoly, not only in terms of dominating the global leadership, but also in terms of imposing "civilized solutions" to other countries.

-So this speaks to the nuances and complexities of global issues, but if we consider that many of Gates' initiatives are pseudo-solutions which address the symptoms rather than the causes, this does call into question whether techno-utopianism is the right foundation for tackling these issues.
+So this speaks to the nuances and complexities of the current global issues, but if we consider that many of Gates' initiatives are pseudo-solutions which address the symptoms rather than the causes, this does call into question whether techno-utopianism is the right foundation for tackling these issues.